How to Plan Your Vegetable Garden

-Open-Pollinated (OP): These plants come from a parent of the same variety and they can, in turn, produce offspring of the same variety.
+First up?
+Open-pollinated (OP).
+These plants come from a parent of the same variety and they can, in turn, produce offspring of the same variety.
 This is called "coming true from seed."
 The seed from open-pollinated varieties can be collected from the plants you've grown and saved to grow again next year.

-Hybrids: These plants are the result of cross-breeding to produce offspring with certain desirable traits, such as disease-resistance or uniform color or size.
+Last but not least, hybrids are the result of cross-breeding to produce offspring with certain desirable traits, such as disease-resistance or uniform color or size.
 Their complicated genetics mean that the seed inside the fruit you grow one season will not produce a plant like its parent.
 Each year, you will have to buy new seeds of this variety if you want to grow it again.

-Cool-Season Crops: Peas, lettuces, radishes, brassicas (broccoli, kale, cauliflower, collards), and spinach germinate and thrive in the lower temperatures of spring and fall and tolerate light frosts.
+Vegetable crops fall into two categories: cool-season and warm-season crops.
+The former yields peas, lettuces, radishes, brassicas (broccoli, kale, cauliflower, collards), and spinach; these varieties germinate and thrive in the lower temperatures of spring and fall and tolerate light frosts.
 Many cool-season crops can be direct-sown in the garden around before the last frost.

-Warm-Season Crops: Tomatoes, eggplants, summer and winter squash, beans, and corn prefer summer's heat.
+As for the latter?
+Tomatoes, eggplants, summer and winter squash, beans, and corn prefer summer's heat.
 Plant these only after the soil has warmed.
 Many warm-season crops require a long growing season and should be started indoors in late winter or early spring or purchased as seedlings ready to be transplanted.